d-tecnolife/rbooth/README.md

 # rbooth

-A mobile website built with Golang that allows users to upload photos to a photoboard with live updates to see a collection of everyone's photos.
+A mobile website built with Golang and JavaScript that allows users to upload photos to a photoboard with live updates to see a collection of everyone's photos.

 Configuration:

-- The app now uses environment variables as its runtime configuration source.
 - Set `APP_BASE_URL`, `ADMIN_PASSWORD`, and `AUTH_SECRET` in `.env` for Docker deployments.
-- `MEDIA_DIR` should stay mounted at `/mnt/storage/media/rbooth`.
+- `MEDIA_DIR` may be changed to your media storage location.
 - Optional envs are `PORT` and `DATA_DIR`; defaults are `8080` and `data`.

 Docker deployment: